Kandersteg ski holidays

 Skiing in Kandersteg

-Skiing Kandersteg you'll enjoy 7 pistes and trails and that means approximately 15km of ski runs.
-Kandersteg lifts number 7 with the capacity to uplift 7500 skiers up the mountain per hour.
-The longest ski run in the Swiss ski resort of Kandersteg is over 4.5km long.
+7 pistes and trails means approximately 15km of runs.
+7 Kandersteg lifts have capacity to transport 7500 per hour.
+The longest run in the Swiss ski resort is over 4.5km.

-Kandersteg ski area has 0% beginner ski runs or nursery slopes, 42% intermediate, 57% advanced ski slopes and 0% for expert skiers - the most difficult Kandersteg piste is the ?km ? run, with a steepness/slope angle of ?%.
-You can't ski Kandersteg after dark.
+The mountain has 0% beginner runs or nursery slopes, 34% intermediate, 32% advanced slopes and 34% for experts - the most difficult piste is the ?km ? run, with a steepness/slope angle of ?%.
+There is no night skiing.

 Snowboarding in Kandersteg

-If you snowboard Kandersteg you'll want to know that, of the 7 ski lifts in total, 5 are surface lifts or "drag lifts" - this gives a good indication of how modern the lift system is and well set up Kandersteg snowboarding is - especially for beginners learning to snowboard.
-Kandersteg snowboard facilities include 1 terrain parks and 0 half pipe (longest half pipe length is 0 metres), 0 quarter pipe and 0 boardercross courses.
+Of the 7 ski lifts, 5 are surface lifts or "drag lifts" - this gives an indication of how modern the lift system is and how good Kandersteg is for snowboarding - especially for beginners learning to board.
+Facilities include 1 terrain parks and 0 half pipe (longest half pipe length is 0 metres), 0 quarter pipe and 0 boardercross courses.

 Kandersteg Apres Ski